captionpoint/CaptionPoint-Server/public/will.md

 The best quarto we have is *Much Ado*.
 ---
 ## CRANE:
-It’s nearly perfect.
-Won’t take time at all to set it.
+It’s nearly perfect, won’t take time at all to set it.
 ---
 ## ELIZABETH:
 *Romeo and Juliet* and *Love’s Labour’s* are mostly intact.
 ---
 ## ALICE:
+*Midsummer*’s not bad…
+--
-*Midsummer*’s not bad, but use the second quarto not the first.
+but use the second quarto, not the first.
+---
+## ALICE:
 Not that anyone likes *Midsummer,* anyway.
 ---
 ## ISAAC:
 Oh, I do.
+---
+## ISAAC:
 I love a love story.
 ---
+---
 ## CRANE:
-Now for *Merchant* we’ll use the first quarto not the second, and I think the latest quarto of *Richard II* is the best if we use the promptbook for the abdication scene.
+Now for *Merchant,* we’ll use the first quarto not the second,
 ---
-.char[
+## CRANE:
+and I think the latest quarto of *Richard II* is the best if we use the promptbook for the abdication scene.
+---
 ## HENRY:
+## &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;JOHN:
 Agreed.
-]
-.char[
-## JOHN:
-Agreed.
-]
 ---
 ## CRANE:
 Good.
-*Now…Hamlet*.
+---
+## CRANE:
+Now…
+--
+*Hamlet*.
 ---
 ## ISAAC:
 *Hamlet*’s first quarto is a mess, but the second’s not bad.